Dear Contractor Doctor,

 Although HMRC may try to find a contractor liable for payments on past contracts they have deemed to be outside of IR35, its track record to date suggests it does not enjoy a great deal of success on retrospective tax investigations.

 Once the company is closed, HMRC can seek to reopen the company, but it won't have any money to pay any IR35 debts anyway.
 In which case HMRC may try and exercise legislation known as ‘Regulation 72’.
 This enables the transfer of unpaid tax debts to an employee or director.
 However, it is incredibly unlikely that HMRC could make these rules stick in the case of a contractor’s limited company being unable to pay IR35 debts.

 As long as a contractor can demonstrate that they have applied the necessary due diligence when determining their IR35 status, HMRC would not be able to transfer the debt to the contractor personally.
 HMRC would need to prove the tax was deliberately not paid, and there was wilfullness at play.
 The burden of proof is on HMRC to show that the contractor knew they were inside IR35, but decided not to pay the tax.
 This is a very high hurdle for HMRC to overcome.

-One concern the contractor may have, as they transition past April 2021, is the client tells them that they think historically the contract should have been treated an inside IR35.
-If the contractor ignores this, and doesn't pay IR35 taxes for the period prior to April 2021, does this mean they are wilfull, triggering potential regulation 72 exposure?
+One concern contractors had, as they transitioned past April 2021, was that the client told them that they thought historically the contract should have been treated an inside IR35.
+If the contractor ignored this, and didn't pay IR35 taxes for the period prior to April 2021, did this mean they were wilfull, triggering potential regulation 72 exposure?

 The answer is maybe, and depends on the facts.
 Bear in mind that the clients assessment is just an opinion and not binding in law.
 An alternative independent assessment, that indicated an "outside IR35" position, should be enough to prove that the contractor hasn't deliberately chosen to not pay tax due.